Membership and Adult Confirmation at Church of the Cross are important to understand. Below are FAQs on Confirmed Membership.

 A key part of this step is confirmation.

 What is “being Confirmed” or Confirmation?

 Confirmation is an important sacramental rite.
-Being Confirmed is about not only confirming and being confirmed in our faith, but also about taking a new, bigger step into mission in the Church and the World.
+Being Confirmed is about not only confirming and being confirmed in our faith, but also about taking a new, bigger step into mission in and through the Church and in the World.
 At the Confirmation Service, we renew our baptismal vows and covenant, and then are Confirmed by the bishop as he lays his hands on us and prays for our strengthening in the Spirit for the mission of the church.

-In the Western Church, Confirmation comes more as a rite of maturity in Christian faith, so it is usually preceded by an intentional time for extra study, prayer and discernment, as we learn more about our Church, consider our own beliefs and how we can submit in new ways to God’s call in our lives.
+In the Western Church, Confirmation comes as a rite of maturity in Christian faith, so it is usually preceded by an intentional time for extra study, prayer and discernment, as we learn more about our Church, consider our own beliefs and how we can submit in new ways to God’s call in our lives.